hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 $ python -m venv myenv      # Create a new virtual environment named 'myenv'
 ```

-This command creates a new directory named `myenv` in the current working directory.
+This command creates a new subdirectory named `myenv` in the current working directory.
 This directory will contain the packages, scripts, and binaries that are needed to manage the virtual environment.

 ### Activating a virtual environment